-All CUBE surfaces were analyzed using HydrOffice QC Tools Holiday Finder to determine if the surface contained holidays, as described in section 5.2.2.3 of the HSSD.
+All CUBE surfaces were analyzed using HydrOffice QC Tools Holiday Finder to determine if the surfaces contained holidays, as described in section 5.2.2.3 of the HSSD.
 The tool scanned the CUBE surfaces, identifying any holidays, and generated an S-57 file to illustrate the locations of holidays.
-All holidays identified were within NALL or outside of the sheet limits.
+The tool determined no holidays were present within the CUBE surfaces.

 Another method of holiday evaluation was to visually pan the CUBE surface to identify holidays.
 The hydrographer would often alter the surface display (color ranges, symbology, shading) to help aid the hydrographer in identifying coverage gaps.
-The results reflected the same outcome as the tool, all holidays were within NALL or outside of the sheet limits.
+The results reflected the same outcome as the tool, no holidays exist within the survey extents.